 Most of the time, bleeding is the first sign of a miscarriage.
-However, a miscarriage can occur without bleeding, or other symptoms may appear first.
+However, a miscarriage can occur without bleeding, Other symptoms or a decrease in pregnancy signs may happen first.

 Many women prefer the term pregnancy loss to miscarriage.
 Pregnancy loss is most common within the first weeks of pregnancy, and the risk steadily declines as the pregnancy progresses.

 It is important to remember that pregnancy symptoms shift over time.
 These changes do not always signal a pregnancy loss.

 Anyone who believes that they have lost a pregnancy, with or without bleeding, should seek medical attention.

 Pregnancy losses do not always involve bleeding.
 In fact, a woman may not experience any symptoms and only learn of the loss only when a doctor cannot detect a heartbeat during a routine ultrasound.